What are the commencement dates for the LPPM Responsible Sourcing Programme?

 Is the LPPM Toolkit compulsory for Responsible Platinum and Palladium Guidance audits?

 The LPPM Toolkit is intended for use as a guide to how refiners may implement the Responsible Platinum and Palladium Guidance.
-Refiners may adopt their own documentation and checklists as part of their controls and procedures.
+Refiners may adopt their own documentation and checklists as part of their controls and procedures, so long as they meet the LPPM’s requirements.

-What does it mean if the refiner’s certificate has expired, but their name still appears on the Current Platinum and/or Palladium List?
+What does it mean if the refiner’s Good Delivery or Sponge Accreditation Lists certificate has expired, but their name still appears on the Current Platinum and/or Palladium List?

 If a refiner’s certification appears to be expired but they remain on the Platinum and/or Palladium List, the refiner’s audit is in progress.
-They remain Good Delivery.
+They remain Good Delivery or Sponge Accredited.

 What happens once an audit report has been submitted?
 How long does it take to become accredited?

-Once your audit report has been received, it will take approximately one month before the Compliance Review Panel provides an official response.
+Once your audit report has been received, it will take approximately one month before the RSRC provides an official response.
 This process will take longer if your audit requires a Corrective Action Plan to be submitted.

 We are experiencing delays with submitting the audit report.
 What will happen to our accreditation?

-LPPM Good Delivery List refiners will be required to perform audits against the Responsible Platinum and Palladium.
+LPPM Good Delivery and Sponge Accredited refiners will be required to perform audits against the LPPM Responsible Platinum and Palladium Guidance.
 Supporting documentation from audits under other industry schemes may be submitted as part of the refiner’s audit deliverables.